angad2212/movie-recommendation-system/README.md

 ---

-**This project demonstrates a strong understanding of the MERN stack and the ability to build a full-fledged, user-centric web application.
-The features implemented showcase practical skills in authentication, data management, API design, and responsive frontend development.**
+**This project demonstrates a strong understanding of the MERN stack and the ability to build a full-fledged, user-centric web application with advanced features like personalized recommendations and data-driven insights (Top Directors).
+The included screenshots and data flow diagram provide a clear overview of the application's functionality and architecture, making it a compelling addition to any portfolio.**